Orfium/critical-dependabot-jira/README.md

           cvss_threshold: 5.0
 ```
 One can also change the CVSS threshold to his/her liking.
+As the PR is opened from dependabot, it is crucial to set the secrets under Dependabot in Secrets sidebar.
+More information can be found [here](https://github.blog/changelog/2021-11-30-github-actions-workflows-triggered-by-dependabot-receive-dependabot-secrets/).

 # Important note
 It is best to enable the setting that allows dependabot to create pull requests regarding security updates automatically.
 Reference link: [Configuring Dependabot security updates